instaclustr/cassandra-operator/doc/custom-configuration.md

 ### Prometheus support

 The Cassandra image that is included with this project has the [cassandra-exporter](https://github.com/instaclustr/cassandra-exporter) built in, so it is ready to export the metrics to Prometheus instance.
-In order to use this capability automatically, one must have a running Prometheus operator in the same kubernetes environment and have Prometheus object created bound to a set of ServiceMonitors via a selector (a set of labels); for example:
+In order to use this capability automatically, one must have a running Prometheus operator in the same Kubernetes environment and have Prometheus object following a set of ServiceMonitors via a selector (a set of labels); for example:
 ```yaml
 apiVersion: monitoring.coreos.com/v1
 kind: Prometheus